 Like Paul, if it were possible for you to sacrifice yourself for their salvation, I know your love for them would do so.
 But, thank God, He does not require it of us.
 Only of His first Begotten did He do so.
 To we who follow, we are lovingly invited to simply share in its precious glory!

 You likely have many questions at this point, or not.
 This has been brief.
 There are so many examples, scriptures, and other evidence, you, yourself can look to for clarification.
 Start with Pharaoh and God's affect upon his will for His Purpose of salvation for His people.
 Add to it others, then and now, with whom you are familiar how God "worked" in their lives to accomplish that good thing.
 And know for a certainty, it is because this work is exclusively His work, our salvation does not rest upon us doing one thing to keep it.
-It stands to reason, if we had any hand in obtaining it, we, then, would have the possibility of doing something to loose it.
+It stands to reason, if we had any hand in obtaining it, we, then, would have the possibility of doing something to lose it.
 All, and I do mean all, is His work and as such deserves total glory.

 As I said in the beginning, I know you already know everything I have said.
 And I believe your question to be born of the desire or hope that there could be something within you that could cause God to give to another the salvation you know would be to their benefit.
 That speaks, as with Paul, to the fact that the Love of God resides within your heart, clear evidence, not only of your own salvation, but to the degree you walk in fellowship with Him (I John, especially 3:14-16).